 also foundation courses are free if you start them when you are 18/ straight after a-levels !!! :)

-Anonymous asked: would you recommend doing a foundation course before doing contour fashion?
+Anonymous said: would you recommend doing a foundation course before doing contour fashion?

 hey, so this is a tricky question for me because i came in straight from a-levels - if i wasn’t accepted i would have done the foundation course.